Nightjar species of East Africa

 Black-shouldered Nightjar (Caprimulgus nigroscapularis) occurs from extreme Western Kenya to Uganda, Rwanda, Burundi, NW Tanzania.

 Montane / Mountain / Abyssinian Nightjar (Caprimulgus p. poliocephalus) is found in highland forested and shrubbed areas in Ethiopia, Kenya, NE Uganda to N Tanzania.
-The subspecies guttifer / Usambara Nightjar occurs the Usambara Mountains and in SW Tanzania.
+The subspecies guttifer / Usambara Nightjar occurs in the Usambara Mountains and in SW Tanzania.
 Endemic East Africa.
 Nairobi National Park

 Ruwenzori Nightjar (Caprimulgus (poliocephalus) ruwenzorii) is as the name indicates found around the Ruwenzori Mountains in DRC and SW Uganda.
 Endemic.